Bruise: Treatment

 Treatment for light bruises is minimal and may include RICE (rest, ice, compression, and elevation), painkillers (particularly NSAIDs) and, later in recovery, light stretching exercises.
 Particularly, immediate application of ice while elevating the area may reduce or completely prevent swelling by restricting blood flow to the area and preventing internal bleeding.
 Rest and preventing re-injury is essential for rapid recovery.

-Very gently massaging the area and applying heat may encourage blood flow and relieve pain according to the Gate control theory of pain, although causing additional pain may indicate the massage is exacerbating the injury.
+Very gently massaging the area and applying heat may encourage blood flow and relieve pain according to the gate control theory of pain, although causing additional pain may indicate the massage is exacerbating the injury.
 As for most injuries, these techniques should not be applied until at least three days following the initial damage to ensure all internal bleeding has stopped, because although increasing blood flow will allow more healing factors into the area and encourage drainage, if the injury is still bleeding this will allow more blood to seep out of the wound and cause the bruise to become worse.

-In most cases hematomas spontaneously revert, but in cases of large hematomas or those localized in certain organs (e.g., the brain), the physician may perform a puncture of the hematoma to allow blood to exit.

 History

-Folk medicine, including ancient medicine of Egyptians, Greeks, Celts, Turks, Slavs, Mayans, Aztecs and Chinese, has used bruising as a treatment for some health problems.
+Folk medicine, including ancient medicine of Egyptians, Greeks, Celts, Turks, Slavs, Maya, Aztecs and Chinese, has used bruising as a treatment for some health problems.
 The methods vary widely and include cupping, scraping, and slapping.
 Fire cupping uses suction which causes bruising in patients.
-Scraping (Gua Sha) uses a small hand device with a rounded edge to gently scrape the scalp or the skin.
+Scraping (gua sha) uses a small hand device with a rounded edge to gently scrape the scalp or the skin.
 Another ancient device that creates mild bruising is a strigil, used by Greeks and Romans in the bath.
 Archaeologically there is no precedent for scraping tools before Greek archaeological evidence, not Chinese or Egyptian.

 Etymology and pronunciation

-The word ecchymosis (/ˌɛkᵻˈmoʊsᵻs/; plural ecchymoses, /ˌɛkᵻˈmoʊsiːs/), comes to English from New Latin, based on Greek ἐκχύμωσις, from ἐκχυμοῦσθαι, from ἐκ- (elided to ἐ-) and χυμός.
+The word ecchymosis (/ˌɛkᵻˈmoʊsᵻs/; plural ecchymoses, /ˌɛkᵻˈmoʊsiːs/), comes to English from Neo-Latin, based on Greek ἐκχύμωσις, from ἐκχυμοῦσθαι, from ἐκ- (elided to ἐ-) and χυμός.
 Compare enchyma, "tissue infused with organic juice"; elaboration from chyme, the formative juice of tissues.